III. Rhetorical Situation

 - Start with the effect and then talk about the causes.

 For example, if your essay were on childhood obesity, you could start by talking about the effect of childhood obesity and then discuss the cause, or you could start the same essay by talking about the cause of childhood obesity and then move to the effect.

 Regardless of which structure you choose, be sure to explain each element of the essay fully and completely.
 Explaining complex relationships requires the full use of evidence, such as scientific studies, expert testimony, statistics, and .
-Be careful of resorting to empty speculation.
+As you may have learned in a statistics course or elsewhere, “correlation is not causation.”
+However, correlation does sometimes send up a flare and draw attention to a specific point or idea, so it generally should be investigated for potential connections.
+Be careful to avoid overstating the strength of evidence based on correlation and of resorting to empty speculation.
 In writing, speculation amounts to unsubstantiated guessing.
 Writers are particularly prone to such trappings in cause-and-effect arguments due to the complex nature of finding links between phenomena.
-Be sure to have clear evidence to support the claims that you make.
+Be sure to have clear evidence to support the claims that you make, and make sure you are interpreting the evidence soundly.
 Because cause-and-effect essays determine how phenomena are linked, they make frequent use of certain words and phrases that denote such linkage.

 - Discuss the cause/effect relationship between studying and good grades

 - Discuss the cause/effect impact of sleep deprivation